How License Points and Tickets Affect Your Car Insurance Rates

 Does a DUI affect insurance rates more than an at-fault accident?

 Yes — significantly.
-While an at-fault accident typically raises rates by 42–53%, a DUI conviction pushes premiums up by an average of 85–96% nationally, and the conviction can affect your rates for 5–10 years depending on the state.
+While an at-fault accident typically raises rates by 43–53% nationally, a DUI conviction raises premiums by approximately 88% on average based on 2026 data from ValuePenguin — pushing the average full-coverage premium from roughly $181/month to $391/month.
+The conviction can affect your rates for 5–10 years depending on the state, with rates beginning to normalize around year 3–5.
 Drivers with a DUI are often required to file an SR-22 with their state to maintain coverage.
 Learn more in our in-depth guide to car insurance after a DUI and how to find the most affordable coverage after a conviction.

 Compare Car Insurance Rates in Ohio